rockthethird/Consistent-Overhead-Byte-Stuffing/README.md

-# Consistent-Overhead-Byte-Stuffing
+<h1>Consistent Overhead Byte Stuffing in C#</h1>
-Consistent Overhead Byte Stuffing (COBS) is an algorithm for encoding data bytes that results in efficient, reliable, unambiguous packet framing regardless of packet content.
+[Consistent Overhead Byte Stuffing](http://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) (COBS) is an algorithm for encoding data bytes that results in efficient, reliable, unambiguous packet framing regardless of packet content, thus making it easy for receiving applications to recover from malformed packets.
+It employs a particular byte value, typically zero, to serve as a packet delimiter (a special value that indicates the boundary between packets) [**...**](http://en.wikipedia.org/wiki/ConsisteConsistent_Overhead_Byte_Stuffing)